Age-Related Macular Degeneration (AMD)

 To preserve your vision, schedule regular eye exams to detect the earliest signs of AMD.
 If you’re between 40 and 54, we advise you to visit our ophthalmologists at least every 2-4 years, depending on your health needs.
 If over 55, schedule an eye exam at least every 1-2 years.

-Treatment of Wet Age-Related Macular Degeneration
+Wet Age-Related Macular Degeneration: Treatment Options

-- One of the most common treatments is anti-vascular endothelial growth factor (anti-VEGF) medications.
-It’s regularly injected into the affected eye(s) to inhibit abnormal blood vessel growth.
-Your eye is numbed first, making it a relatively painless procedure.
+- One of the most common treatment methods is anti-vascular endothelial growth factor medications.
+Patients will regularly have anti-VEGF medications injected into their affected eye(s) to stop unusual blood vessel growth.
+You can expect the affected eye to first be numbed, resulting in a relatively painless procedure with little, if any pain or discomfort.
 Patients usually do well, and if diagnosed early, your central vision may be preserved.

 - Focal laser surgery, or photocoagulation, involves a high-energy laser that seals off abnormal blood vessels.
 This prevents further macular leaking and bleeding.